djun/CachedViewPagerDemo/README.txt

 2014-3-22
 1. Update MyViewPager.
 Change implement of OnPageChangeListener in MyPageViewer to a private variable.
+Fix some bugs.
 2. Update MainActivity.
 Make it can show pictures smoothly.

 2014-3-21